samarthdd/icap-aks-delivery/README.md

     - [Creating SSL Certs](#creating-ssl-certs)
     - [Create Namespaces & Secrets](#create-namespaces--secrets)
     - [Install ArgoCD & Deploy Apps using ArgoCD](#install-argocd--deploy-apps-using-argocd)

+## Pre-requisites

+In order to follow along with this guide you will need the following:

+- Helm
+- Terraform
+- Kubectl
+- AZ CLI - with permissions to create resources within your chosen subscription
+- OpenSSL
+- Bash terminal or terminal able to execute bash scripts

 ## Terraform Deployment